-The faster you provide a solution to a customer’s problem, the better their customer experience (CX).
+The faster you solve a customer's problem, the better their customer experience (CX).
 You can use this metric as one of your USPs to differentiate yourself from your competitors and retain them for the long term.

-Customer satisfaction not only results in faster time to value (TTV); but also positively impacts your business growth, considerably increasing your customer lifetime value; it impacts the annual recurring revenue (ARR).
+Customer satisfaction not only results in faster time to value (TTV); it also positively impacts your business growth, considerably increasing your customer lifetime value and the annual recurring revenue (ARR).

 One of the goals for onboarding is a shorter time to value.
 You can achieve this by eliminating steps that are not necessary or required immediately.
 It will help your customers reach the value they are looking for quickly.
 It will also help you to prevent them from churning.

 Most SaaS enterprises use a value-based delivery model that includes various strategies to measure time to value (TTV).
 Firstly, you must define what "value" means for you and your customers.
 However, it may vary depending on your product or services and your customer's specific needs.